joanhey/AdapterMan/README.md

 Almost all apps are used like microservices.

-So the session is not ~well tested~ working for now.
+So the session is not well tested.